 Buy a Vets Get Pets license plate and help veterans get pets!

-Veteran Adoption Fee Reimbursement
+Veteran Adoption Fee Program

 - Animals must be adopted from an organization registered with the Nebraska Rescue Council.
 Click here for a list of rescues.